i-mwangi/Canopy/README.md

 # Canopy

-A marketplace for renting warehouse robots by the minute, settled in USDC on Arc.
+A marketplace for renting warehouse robots by the minute, settled in USDC on Arc

 Fleet owners list robots and set a rate card.
 Renters dispatch a robot to a job, the meter runs while the robot works, and the fare is charged when the job finishes — the same shape as a ride